-Pets under the control of an adult are permitted on College property, but are not permitted within College-owned or leased buildings, or College-owned or leased vehicles.
+Pets under the control of an adult are permitted on college property, but are not permitted within college-owned or leased buildings, or College-owned or leased vehicles.

 - a.
-Exceptions to this policy are: - Animals trained to assist persons with disabilities as defined in Title II and Title III of the Americans with Disabilities Act.
-The Service Animal Policy can be found on the NOC website at Accreditation and Compliance web page (http://www.noc.edu/compliance). - 2.
-Animals used for classroom or observation purposes. - 3.
+Exceptions to this policy are: - 1.
+Animals trained to assist persons with disabilities as defined in Title II and Title III of the Americans with Disabilities Act.
+The Service Animal Policy can be found on the NOC website or the Resource section of this handbook.

+- 2. Animals used for classroom or observation purposes. - 3.
 Animals used in instruction at the Agricultural Center. - b.
 Animals must be leashed and under the control of an adult. - c.
 A loose animal trailing a leash, or one tied to a fixed object, is not under the control of an adult. - d.
-Animals which are unleashed, or leashed and unattended, on College property are subject to impoundment. - e.
-Animals left unattended in motor vehicles on College property are subject to the same rules and regulations if they become a nuisance or if the welfare of the animal is threatened. - f.
+Animals which are unleashed, or leashed and unattended, on college property are subject to impoundment. - e.
+Animals left unattended in motor vehicles on college property are subject to the same rules and regulations if they become a nuisance or if the welfare of the animal is threatened. - f.
 Any pet found within a college-owned or leased building may be impounded.
 Impounded pets may be reclaimed by the owner at the local animal shelter upon payment in full of all costs incurred as a result of the impoundment, including any veterinary expenses.

-3.30 Visitors and Children in the Workplace
+3.29 Visitors and Children in the Workplace